jk11demo/COMP5202/content/Week01/tutorial.md

 So far you the app(s) you have run have been done inside a development environment.
 All the tools you need have been installed.
 What if you want to show your application on a machine that doesn't have these tools installed?
 Full on windows / macOS and Linux apps will need to be packaged and can run from a single file.

-dotNetCore is slightly different, yes there is a single application file, but it is in a folder that has the dependencies with it.
-This might and hopefully will change in the future, but for now it is about keeping it all inside a folder.
+dotNet Core is slightly different, yes there is a single application file, but it is in a folder that has the dependencies with it.
+This might and hopefully will change in the future, but for now, it is about keeping it all inside a folder.

 Now the platform will still create an executable file and you can still run that by double-clicking on it - so let's have a look at how to do that.
 Once you have published your app you will need to do a git commit to update the changes in your repository